Yue1Harriet1/parrot-ai/README.md

 - **Frontend**: HTML, Tailwind CSS (via CDN)
 - **Text-to-Speech**: HuggingFace `coqui/TTS` model
 - **Audio Handling**: `.wav` file recording and uploading

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contributing
-Feel free to open issues or submit pull requests to improve the application.
-We welcome contributions to enhance ParrotAI!